zaiisao/Documentation/en/Interactive Broadcast/media_relay_web.md

 <div class="alert note">To enable media stream relay, contact <a href="mailto:support@agora.io">support@agora.io</a>.</div>

 Before relaying media streams across channels, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_web.md).
+For details, see [Start Live Interactive Streaming](../../en/Interactive%20Broadcast/start_live_web.md).

 As of v3.0.0, the Agora Web SDK supports co-hosting across channels, adding the following methods: